 In addition to employee health care costs, the District provides postemployment health care benefits in accordance with collective bargaining agreements.
-As of July 1, 2013, there are approximately 38,000 retirees who meet the eligibility requirements for these benefits.
-The District currently funds these benefits on a pay-as-you-go basis, paying an amount in each Fiscal Year equal to the benefits distributed or disbursed in that Fiscal Year.
+As of July 1, 2013, there are approximately 37,202 retirees and 64,285 active employees who meet the eligibility requirements for these benefits.
+Historically, the District has funded these benefits on a pay-as-you-go basis, paying an amount in each fiscal year equal to the benefits distributed or disbursed in that fiscal year.
+Beginning in Fiscal Year 2013-14, the District began to prefund a portion of its OPEB costs for employees, retirees and their beneficiaries by allocating funds for the express purpose of funding future other postemployment benefit costs.
 See "District Financial Information - District Financial Policies - Budget and Finance Policy - Liability Reserves" herein.
-The following Table A-11 sets forth the District's funding of other postemployment benefits for Fiscal Years 2009-10 through 2013-14, the estimated contributions for Fiscal Years 2013-14 and the contributions as a percentage of the District's Total Governmental Funds expenditures for Fiscal Years 2009-10 through 2012-13.
+The following Table A-14 sets forth the District's funding of other postemployment benefits for Fiscal Years 2009-10 through 2013-14, the estimated contributions for Fiscal Years 2013-14 and the contributions as a percentage of the District's Total Governmental Funds expenditures for Fiscal Years 2009-10 through 2012-13.